Divyanshu-DXS/Java-Code-Sandbox/src/Multithreading/Multithreading.md

 - Blocked/Waiting   : A thread is in this state when it is waiting for a resource or for another thread to perform an action.
 - Terminated    : A thread is in this state when it has finished executing.

+### Thread Methods
+- start( ): Begins the execution of the thread.
+The Java Virtual Machine (JVM) calls the run() method of the thread.
+- run( ): The entry point for the thread.
+When the thread is started, the run() method is invoked.
+If the thread was created using a class that implements Runnable, the run() method will execute the run() method of that Runnable object.
+- sleep(long milliseconds): Causes the currently executing thread to sleep (temporarily cease execution) for the specified number of milliseconds.
+- join( ): Waits for this thread to die.
+When one thread calls the join() method of another thread, it pauses the execution of the current thread until the thread being joined has completed its execution.
+- setPriority(int newPriority): Changes the priority of the thread.
+The priority is a value between Thread.MIN_PRIORITY (1) and Thread.MAX_PRIORITY (10).
+- interrupt(): Interrupts the thread.
+If the thread is blocked in a call to wait(), sleep(), or join(), it will throw an InterruptedException.
+- yield(): Thread.yield() is a static method that suggests the current thread temporarily pause its execution to allow other threads of the same or higher priority to execute.
+It’s important to note that yield() is just a hint to the thread scheduler, and the actual behavior may vary depending on the JVM and OS.
+- Thread.setDaemon(boolean): Marks the thread as either a daemon thread or a user thread.
+When the JVM exits, all daemon threads are terminated.